 But in 2012 researchers led by archaeologist Alistair Pike, now at the University of Southampton in England, made a discovery that challenged this assumption.
 The team dated dozens of paintings from caves in Spain and found several that were rather older than previously thought.
 One image, a red disk in El Castillo cave, was found to have a minimum age of 40,800 years—old enough to possibly be the work of a Neandertal, and almost too old to be a modern human creation.
 (H. sapiens is not thought to have reached western Europe until around 42,000 years ago.)
 At a press conference announcing the 2012 findings, study co-author João Zilhão of the University of Barcelona declared any art from Europe that is found to be more than 42,000 years old must be attributed to Neandertals.

-Six years later, that day has come.
-In the new study Pike, Zilhão and their colleagues dated paintings in three caves located in different regions of Spain: La Pasiega in Cantabria, Maltravieso in Extremadura and Ardales in Andalucía.
+Six years later that day came.
+In the 2018 study Pike, Zilhão and their colleagues dated paintings in three caves located in different regions of Spain: La Pasiega in Cantabria, Maltravieso in Extremadura and Ardales in Andalucía.
 Although the caves contain a mix of figurative and nonfigurative images, the researchers focused their efforts on the latter variety.
 “We found in our 2012 study that the earliest dates we were getting were on red nonfigurative art—lines, dots, symbols and hand-stencils—so for [this] project we focused on paintings similar to these,” Pike explains.